Trump claims Greenland framework would grant US 'total access'

 President Donald Trump proposed placing missile defense systems on Greenland, citing national and international security concerns (WhiteHouse/X)

-DAVOS, SWITZERLAND: President Donald Trump on Thursday, January 22, said a framework agreement involving Greenland would give the United States “total access” to the Arctic island, describing the arrangement as permanent and cost-free for Washington.
+DAVOS, SWITZERLAND: President Donald Trump on Thursday, January 22, said that a framework agreement involving Greenland would give the United States “total access” to the Arctic island, describing the arrangement as permanent and cost-free for Washington.

-Trump said negotiations were still ongoing but claimed the US would secure broad military and strategic access under the proposed deal.
+Trump said negotiations were still ongoing but claimed that the US would secure broad military and strategic access under the proposed deal.

 Trump says deal would mean permanent US access

-Speaking to Fox Business Network, Trump said the framework agreement would give the United States unrestricted access to Greenland with no expiration date.
+Speaking to Fox Business Network, Trump said that the framework agreement would give the United States unrestricted access to Greenland with no expiration date.

 DAVOS, SWITZERLAND - JANUARY 22: U.S. President Donald Trump holds up his signature on the founding charter during a signing ceremony for the “Board of Peace” at the World Economic Forum (WEF) on January 22, 2026 in Davos, Switzerland.
 The US-backed “Board of Peace” is intended to administer the fragile ceasefire in the Gaza Strip after the war between Israel and Hamas.
 The final makeup of the board has not been confirmed.
 (Photo by Chip Somodevilla/Getty Images)